colewendling/zenterest/README.md

 # Zenterest
-A Pinterest inspired web application that allows users to share and save pins to categorized boards.
+Find your inspiration without the stress.
+Introducing Zenterest, a Pinterest inspired web application that allows users to create and share calming content through personalized user zen boards.